Vegas elections chief: Counting going 'as quickly as we can'

 “I can tell you with a great deal of confidence that everything we are doing here in Clark County is moving those ballots as quickly as we can,” Clark County Registrar of Voters Joe Gloria told reporters at the regional election center in North Las Vegas.
 “But I have to caution you in saying we don’t want to move too fast.
 We want to make sure we’re accurate, validating the signatures and the identity of these folks.”

 Clark County, with 1.3 million registered voters, is the only county in Nevada that leans Democratic.
 It has more than 50,000 outstanding ballots, Gloria said Thursday, but he refused to give a breakdown of how many were received in ballot drop-boxes compared with those received in the mail.
 That distinction is important to campaigns as they assess whether their candidates can expect to make up ground.
-In the second-most populous county, Washoe, at least 40,000 ballots remain to be counted.
+In the second-most populous county, Washoe, thousands of ballots remain to be counted.

 U.S. Sen. Catherine Cortez Masto, a Democrat, was trailing in her effort to fend off a challenge from Republican Adam Laxalt.
 Democratic Gov. Steve Sisolak was also in a tight race for reelection against Las Vegas-area Sheriff Joe Lombardo, who was also leading Thursday.
 Three House seats are in limbo.